LadybirdBrowser/ladybird/Documentation/EmacsConfiguration.md

 - By default, without configuration `lsp-mode` will try to find and use your system `clangd`.
 This is the easiest solution, but your system clangd might be out of date.
 - You can manually specify any `clangd` binary with `lsp-clangd-binary-path`, as shown in the use-package example above.
 - You can have `lsp-mode` manage your `clangd` installation with emacs' `lsp-install-server`.
 This will install a `clangd` binary for you.
-- You can build the LLVM toolchain, including `clangd`, from Serenity's repository.
+- You can build the LLVM toolchain, including `clangd`, from Ladybird's repository.
 This is an advanced option that is not currently documented.

 ### clang-format